 Here is What You Can Do With A Degree in Linguistics.

 People so often assume that a linguist’s job is to learn as many languages as possible, when in actuality it is not anything near that.
+In fact, linguistics jobs encompass a wide range of activities beyond learning languages.
 So, let us put an end to this incorrect assumption once and for all.

 Linguists do not engage in learning languages, linguists engage in studying how language works.
 And when I say language, I mean human language, an umbrella term that subsumes all languages spoken by humans, including pidginscreoles, and sign languages.
 Thanks to linguists the world is a better place now, many daunting problems that existed for centuries have been solved because now we have a better understanding of language and language-related issues.
 In this article, you will see the contributions of linguists to the modern world.